MicrosoftDocs/azure-reference-other/studio-module-reference/score-matchbox-recommender.md

 ---
 title: "Score Matchbox Recommender | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019
+titleSuffix: ML Studio (classic) - Azure
-ms.service: "machine-learning"
-ms.subservice: "studio"
+description: Learn  how to use the Score Matchbox Recommender module to create predictions from a trained recommendation model, based on the Matchbox algorithm from Microsoft Research. ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio"